 Additional to your Bachelor’s degree it is recommendable to have strong knowledge of economics, math and statistics as you will have a better understanding of the Master’s programme.
 Therefore, it can be helpful to have additional coursework in microeconomics, macroeconomics, accounting, mathematics and statistics at foundation-year level.

-Bachelor’s degrees of universities of applied science are not taken into consideration.
+Bachelor’s degrees of universities of applied sciences are not taken into consideration.

 Selection